 Your credit score should recover

-While your credit score will likely take an initial hit, it should recover over time.
-It may take seven years or more, but it will happen if you can show you are a responsible borrower by doing things such as paying on time, not going further in debt and keeping your balances on your credit cards within a reasonable level.
+While your credit score will likely take an initial hit, it should recover over several years.
+It will happen faster if you can show you’re a responsible borrower by doing things such as paying on time and not using too much of your credit limit.

 A settled account is better than a defaulted one

-A settled account is viewed more favorably than one that has been defaulted on and written off by the credit card company or other lender.
+A settled account is viewed more favorably than one that has been defaulted on and written off by a credit card company or another lender.